THE

 Marion

-University students majoring in theatre performance or theatrical
+University students majoring in theatre performance or

 design

-easier access to graduate and professional programs in parts of the
+easier access to graduate and professional programs in parts of

 country